19 JavaScript Alternatives That are Taking Over the Dev Scene

 • Generates readable JavaScript output

 What we like about it: PureScript’s fanfare is all about bridging the gap between mathematics-like precision and practical web applications.
-It’s the type system that garners applause.
+It’s the type system that garners applause, making it a distinguished choice among JavaScript alternatives.

 Scala.js